nickdnj/vibekit/docs/PRD.md

 ## **4\.
 User Stories**

-* **As a developer**, I can clone the repo, run `configure`, and have a ready-to-code Firebase app.
+* **As a developer**, I can clone VibeKit, run `configure`, and get a brand-new repository with a complete Firebase app ready for development.

+* **As a developer**, I can specify my target platforms (Web/iOS/Android) during configuration and get tailored CI/CD workflows.

+* **As a developer**, I receive a repository with complete documentation (`/docs` folder) that Cursor can reference for consistent development.

-* **As a developer**, I can build new features in Cursor by describing them, with consistent Firebase-backed scaffolds.
+* **As a developer**, I can build new features in Cursor by describing them, with consistent Firebase-backed scaffolds guided by the included `.cursorrules`.

-* **As an admin user**, I can log in to any app and use a built-in admin console for user/data management.
+* **As an admin user**, I can log in to any VibeKit-generated app and use the built-in admin console for user/data management.

-* **As a vibe coder**, I can extend the template by calling MCP servers (e.g., generate PDFs, process audio) without leaving Cursor.
+* **As a vibe coder**, I can extend my app by integrating MCP servers (e.g., generate PDFs, process audio) without leaving Cursor.

-* **As a CI engineer**, I can rely on prebuilt workflows to deploy apps to Firebase Hosting, App Store Connect, and Play Console.
+* **As a CI engineer**, I can rely on prebuilt GitHub Actions workflows that deploy to the platforms I selected during configuration.

-* **As a product owner**, I know every app has consistent auth, security, and backend setup.
+* **As a product owner**, I know every VibeKit-generated app has consistent auth, security, backend setup, and documentation structure.

 ---